 By humbly returning the organic matter to the earth and trying to intervene in the smallest ways possible with nature’s perfection, we regenerate the ecology of the soil and honour Mother Earth.
 Through this bio-diversity we are feeding and enriching a society while simultaneously revitalising the use of traditional crops.

 Permaculture is about relationships.
 Whether it be mulching, housing, livestock, orchards, forests — Permaculture is about how various relationships arise and interact.

-Natural farming is the foundation of Solitude Farm.
+Natural Farming is the foundation of Solitude Farm.
 Krishna met Masanobu Fukuoka in 2003, and since then has been passionately striving to manifest a form of natural farming suitable for Auroville’s bioregion.
-By using groundcovers and a system of rotations, the farm grows non-tilled, direct-sown rice with very minimal and no ecological costs.
+By using groundcovers and a system of rotations, the farm grows non-tilled, direct-sown rice with minimal effort and no ecological costs.
 The fields are improving year by year, and we are constantly developing a vision of integrated, intensive, small-scale natural farming.

 Experience life and work at Solitude Farm